quantxt/api-docs/README.md

 ### Extraction Types

-Each dictionary can have one of the following 4 extraction types:
+Each dictionary can have one optional extraction type:

 1. **Number**: Search for the phrases AND a number in proximity to the found phrases.
 2. **Date**: Search for the phrases AND a date in proximity to the found phrases.
 3. **Regex**: Search for the phrases AND a custom regular expression in proximity to the found phrases.

-4. **None** (or null type): Just search for the phrases and mark them if found.
-This is mainly used for Tagging documents.
+Without setting an extraction type the dictionary will essentially be used for tagging documentnts.

 Search phrases and types should appear in reading order, either in a sentence or in a table.
 By default **Theia** expects the phrase and the type to appear close (but not necessarily next) to each other.
 Users can configure the allowable gap between dictionary phrases and types using regular expressions.